Peer Review Process

 1. Invitation to Reviewers

 The managing editors send invitations to individuals who would be appropriate.
-Commonly, two independent reviewers’ responses are required, if not further invitations are issued for other sufficiently knowledgeable reviewers.
+Commonly, three independent reviewers’ responses are required, if not further invitations are issued for other sufficiently knowledgeable reviewers.

 1. Response to Invitations